What the study found

-What the study found: The authors report that a cored Plummer dark matter halo modifies a black hole’s optical and thermodynamic behavior.
-They also state that the halo can enhance null geodesic stability and thermodynamic stability, and can allow phase transitions that are absent in the pure Schwarzschild solution.
+The study found that a cored Plummer dark matter halo changes the optical and thermodynamic behavior of a black hole.
+The authors report that it also enhances null geodesic and thermodynamic stability and allows phase transitions that are absent in the pure Schwarzschild solution.

-What the researchers tested: The researchers constructed a new exact static and spherically symmetric black hole solution embedded in a cored Plummer dark matter halo.
-They studied null geodesics (lightlike paths), light rings, gravitational lensing, shadow formation, Lyapunov exponents, eikonal quasinormal modes, and thermodynamic quantities including mass function, enthalpy, entropy, temperature, heat capacity, and Gibbs free energy.
+The researchers constructed a new exact static, spherically symmetric black hole solution embedded in a cored Plummer dark matter halo.
+They then examined photon dynamics, black hole shadow, eikonal-limit quasinormal modes, and thermodynamic quantities including mass function, enthalpy, entropy, temperature, heat capacity, and Gibbs free energy.

 Key points

-- A new exact static, spherically symmetric black hole solution is constructed inside a cored Plummer dark matter halo.
+- A new exact static, spherically symmetric black hole solution was constructed in a cored Plummer dark matter halo.

-- Lyapunov exponents are said to control the imaginary part of massless quasinormal mode frequencies.
+- The Lyapunov exponent is said to control the imaginary part of massless quasinormal mode frequencies.

-- The abstract states that phase transitions appear in the halo-embedded system but are absent in the pure Schwarzschild solution.
+- The authors report phase transitions in the dark matter-black hole system that are absent in the pure Schwarzschild solution.

 Disclosure